 Where to Stay in Phetchaburi

-I only went to Phetchaburi on a day trip.
-However, in order not to rush while sightseeing in the city (and to avoid the rush hour traffic back in Bangkok), it is best to stay here a night.
+In order not to rush while sightseeing in the city (and to avoid the rush hour traffic back in Bangkok – trust me, you would definitely want to avoid this), it is best to stay here a night.
 There plenty of lodging options nearby.
-You can check out a listing of hotels here.
+You can compare the best prices for hotels in Phetchaburi HERE.
+Alternatively, Hua Hin, which is around 1 hour drive to the south, has plenty of upmarket resorts to choose from.
+You can book them HERE.